epsilon537/boxlambda/docs/software/os/boot-seq.md

 The syntax is limited to lines starting with `\`, which are ignored, and lines starting with the word `boxkern_include` followed by the full path of a `.fs` module to be evaluated.
 That `.fs` module must not include any submodules itself.

-The boxkern_include files are loaded and passed to Forth by the BoxKern at boot time.
-This allows a limited form of Forth module loading until the
-Forth 'include' Word can be defined.
+The BoxKern loads and passes `boxkern_include` files to the Forth environment at boot time using [Forth-C FFI function](../forth/c-ffi.md)  `forth_eval_boxkern_invludes_or_die()`.
+This mechanism allows a limited form of Forth module loading until the Forth 'include' Word can be defined.
 The order of boxkern_includes is important.

 The modules build up a stack, with [shell.fs](../../../fs/forth/shell.fs) on top.